bruvellu/cephalic-furrow/3-text/furrow.md

 ![Strain analysis during ectopic fold formation in *btd* mutant.
 [VIDEOFILE](figures/Vid9.avi)](figures/Vid9.jpg){#fig:vid-mitotic-strain
 tag="Video 9" width=50%}

-![Ectopic fold formation in *btd--stg* and *eve--stg* double mutants.](figures/Fig5.jpg){#fig:doubles width=100%}

-![Blocking of germ band extension in cephalic furrow mutants by cauterization.
-(A) Schematic drawings of the experiment and cauterization site.
-(B) Cauterized *eve* mutant in lateral (top) and dorsal view (bottom) at the highest mitotic domain expansion.
-(C) Non-dividing cells being compressed by the apical area expansion in mitotic domains of the *eve* embryo in (B).
-(D,E) Profile view and trace of the epithelial outline between non-cauterized (control) and cauterized *btd* and *eve* embryos.
-The trace shows the dynamics of epithelial deformations in time.
-(F) Quantification of the tortuosity of the epithelial traces in non-cauterized and cauterized mutant embryos.](figures/Fig6.jpg){#fig:cauterization width=100%}

 ![Lateral views of control and cauterized *eve* mutant embryos.
 [VIDEOFILE](figures/Vid10.avi)](figures/Vid10.jpg){#fig:vid-cautlat-eve